 Introduction to Flowers for Algernon

-This science fiction by Daniel Keyes has evolved out of a short story of the same title the author penned in 1959.
-It fetched the Hugo Award for the author, forcing him to expand it into a novel under the same title.
-Published in 1966, the novel proved an instant hit and won another award for the author, the Nebula Award.
-The story of the novel comprises the diary of Charlie Gordon who undergoes intelligence surgery in a laboratory to get enhanced his intelligence.
+Flowers for Algernon is a science fiction written by Daniel Keyes, evolved from a short story of the same title the author penned in 1959.
+Hugo won an award for the same, encouraging him to expand it into a novel under the same title.
+The novel was published in 1966, proved an instant hit and won another award for the author, the Nebula Award.
+The story of the novel comprises the diary of Charlie Gordon who undergoes intelligence surgery in a laboratory to enhance his intelligence.
 The story became popular, inviting instant ban shortly after it appeared in the market.
 Later, the ban was removed.
+Cliff Robertson won an Academy Award for Best Actor in 1968 for the movie CHARLY.

 Summary of Flowers for Algernon

-The story of the novel presents Charlie Golden, a mentally deranged adult, for experimental surgery to enhance his intelligence level.
-His eagerness to learn more has prompted his teacher at Beekman College to recommend him for this experiment as directed by Dr. Strauss accompanied by his team.
+The story of the novel presents Charlie Gordon, a mentally challenged adult, nominated for experimental surgery to enhance his intelligence level.
+His eagerness to learn more has prompted his teacher Alice Kinnian at the Beekman College to recommend him for this experiment as directed by Dr. Strauss accompanied by his team.
 Both the doctor as well as the professor advise Charlie Gordon to write his experiences as a journal about the progress in his intelligence.

 Interestingly, he feels attached to Alice more than he thinks who, despite her professionalism, stays with him.
-Her encouragement makes him confront moral issues like that of confronting the coworkers for stealing from the bakery.
-Finally, he leaves his job after the owner sees him more capable, while his intimation with Alice, too, grows, though, he sometimes feels his reflection in his old self and realizes his traumatic past.
+Finally, he leaves his job after the owner sees him more capable, while his relationship with Alice, too, grows, though, he sometimes feels his reflection in his old self and realizes his traumatic past.
+He finds that he was unable to be close with Alice because of the past with his mother who happens to beat him as a child for the slightest sensual impulses.
+Throughout the novel inspite of his ‘Family’ abandoning him, he still tries very hard to make them proud.
 When he is paraded in the Chicago demonstration along with Dr. Strauss, he feels that Professor Nemur is treating him like an animal, having gone under experiment.
 Charlie, outraged at this treatment, frees Algernon.
 He himself leaves the exhibition and hides himself in his apartment with Algernon.
 He soon realizes the transience of his capability and meets his neighbor, Fay Lillman, and becomes intimate with her.
+The foundation reaches out to Charlie mentioning that he can continue the research himself.
 Although he returns to his lab, he does not feel committed.
 He even abandons Fay.

 Major Themes in Flowers for Algernon

-- Unethical Experiments: The novel, Flowers of Algernon, shows the theme of unethical experimentation in the shape of the surgery on Charlie Gordon, a mentally retarded person.
+- Unethical Experiments: The novel, Flowers of Algernon, shows the major theme of unethical experimentation when performing the surgery on Charlie Gordon, a mentally challenged person.
 Dr. Strauss and his team have subjected him to experimentation on the line of Algernon, the experimental mouse.
 However, as soon as he becomes intelligent, he loses his job in the bakery where he was quite happy.
-Meanwhile, he comes across Alice, who, too, leaves him when he starts losing his intelligence, for she has been attached to him only until the completion of the experiment to record his progress.
+Meanwhile, he comes across Alice, who, too, leaves him when he starts losing his intelligence, for she is attached to him only until the completion of the experiment to record his progress.
 In this case, both Algernon and Charlie have been treated as subjects of studies which is against the standard and existing ethical framework.
 It is because it falls under the preview of animal cruelty and violation of human rights.

 - Loss of Identity: Loss of identity is another theme reflected through Charlie Gordon and the experiment to augment his intelligence.
 In the beginning, he feels that his identity is that he is a worker in Mr. Donner’s bakery where he enjoys life and feels happy with his co-workers, but when he thinks that he is undergoing surgery to acquire intelligence, he thinks of his new identity.
 He faces this ethical dilemma when turning in Gimpy at the bakery for stealing things.
 Therefore, he surmises from these circumstantial transformations that identity is always changing and that he is again going to lose his identity along with his intelligence.